 Before adding any custom fields and/or objects, always ask yourself:

-It’s very easy to go overboard and add lots of customizations, but if no one is using them, then it doesn’t matter.
+It’s very easy to go overboard and add lots of customizations, but it makes the interface confusing for your users and they won't enter data in your new fields.

 These AppExchange applications can be helpful when assessing whether or not to keep or remove a specific field or object.